home-assistant/home-assistant.io/source/_integrations/microsoft_speech.markdown

      - Go to the [Azure Portal](https://portal.azure.com/) and sign in with your Azure account.

    - **Navigate to Create Speech Resource:**
-     - Follow [this link](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) to setup a Speech resource.
+     - Follow [this link](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) to set up a Speech resource.
    - **Fill in the Required Details:**
      - **Subscription:** Choose your Azure subscription.
      - **Resource Group:** Select an existing resource group or create a new one.